linr211/getting-started/docs/tutorial/README.md

 ### Singleton Ruby Client's Configuration File

-The Singleton ruby client's configuration file [loupestash/ui/config/sgtnclient.yml](../ui/config/sgtnclient.yml) is used to define the settings for communication with Singleton service instance.
+The Singleton ruby client's configuration file [loupestash/ui/config/sgtnclient.yml](../ui/config/sgtnclient.yml) is used to define the settings for communicating with Singleton service instance.

 ### Where to Define Resource Files

-Refer the 'resource' part in file [loupestash/ui/config/vip_scanner.json](../ui/config/vip_scanner.json) about the resource files' path and component definition.
+Refer the 'resource' part in file [loupestash/ui/config/vip_scanner.json](../ui/config/vip_scanner.json) about the resource files' path and components definition.

 All the resource files defined in vip_scanner.json will can be collected for translation by the vip_scanner.

 ### How to Do Source Collection

 Refer the [loupestash/tools/vip-scanner/README.md](../tools/vip-scanner/README.md) file about how to run the tool to do source collection.

 ## Localization for JSON Files